 - Deleting or altering information without authorization

-- Generating and/or disseminating false or misleading information, and
+- Generating and/or disseminating false or misleading information

-- Using information viewed or retrieved from the systems for personal or any other unauthorized or unlawful use.
+- Using information viewed or retrieved from University systems for personal or any other unauthorized or unlawful use

-- Student education records are governed by the Family Educational Rights and Privacy Act (FERPA) and applicable University policy (see the University of Chicago Student Manual).
-FERPA-protected student education records must not be disclosed under any circumstances absent the express consent of the University student (or former student) or as authorized by the University's Office of Legal Counsel or the University's Registrar.
-Although FERPA also permits the University to disclose student directory information (as defined by FERPA), no such information may be disclosed until the Office of the Registrar has confirmed that the student has not elected to block his or her directory information, as permitted by FERPA.
+Student education records are governed by the Family Educational Rights and Privacy Act (FERPA) and applicable University policy (see the University of Chicago Student Manual).
+FERPA-protected student education records may only be disclosed with the prior written consent of the University student (or former student), to other University employees with a “legitimate educational interest” as described in the Student Manual, or as authorized by the University's Office of Legal Counsel or the University's Registrar.
+Although FERPA permits the University to disclose student directory information (as defined by FERPA), no such information may be disclosed until the Office of the Registrar has confirmed that the student has not elected to block their directory information, as permitted by FERPA.

 - Identify confidential information and materials